-Orient is a well-respected watchmaker company based in Japan.
-The company has been around since 1901, then known as the Yoshida Watch Shop.
-The company initially dabbled in selling imported timepieces then transitioned into creating watches in-house.
-The company went through a couple of name changes, and it wasn’t until 1951 when settled on their current moniker, Orient.
+Orient is a well-respected Japanese watchmaker founded in 1901, then known as the Yoshida Watch Shop.
+The company initially sold imported timepieces then transitioned into creating their own watches in-house.
+After multiple name changes, and it wasn’t until 1951 when settled on their current moniker, Orient.

 Best Orient Watches For Men